EchoMAV/docs/docs/compile_l4t.md

 git clone https://github.com/EchoMAV/echopilot_ai_bsp
 cd echopilot_ai_bsp
 ```
 Checkout the appropriate branch for your EchoPilot AI board revision.
-For example, EchoPilot AI rev0 hardware:
+For example, EchoPilot AI rev1 hardware:
 ```
-git checkout board_revision_0
+git checkout board_revision_1
 ```
-Run the install script to copy the cfg, dtb and extlinux.conf files into your Linux_for_Tegra folder.
+Run the install script to copy the dtb and extlinux.conf files into your Linux_for_Tegra folder.
 The usage is `./install_l4t_xavier_nx.sh [Path to Linux_for_Tegra]`, e.g.:
 ```
 ./install_l4t_xavier_nx.sh ~/XavierNX/Linux_for_Tegra/
 ```